microsoft/live-share/docs/use/vs.md

 ## Co-debugging

 Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
-Beyond enabling a collaborative experience to troubleshoot problems, it also you and other participants in your session the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.
+Beyond enabling a collaborative experience to troubleshoot problems, it also enables you and other participants in your session to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 You should also be aware that Console/REPL access means that participants can execute commands on your machine so you should only co-debug with those you trust.
-As a guest, it is also important to realize you may not be able to follow the debugger as it step into certain files restricted files as a result of these settings.
+As a guest, it is also important to realize that you may not be able to follow the debugger as it steps into certain restricted files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

-Using it simple.
+Using it is simple.
 The collaboration session host simply needs to start debugging via the usual means in Visual Studio.

 ![VS Debug button](../media/vs-debug-button.png)

 Once the debugger attaches on the host's side, all guests are also automatically attached as well.
-While there is one debugging "session" running on the host's machine, all participants are connected to it and have their own view.
+While there is only one debugging "session" running on the host's machine, all participants are connected to it and have their own view.

 > [!TIP]
 > If you want to change when and how co-debugging happens, you can change the default behaviors via settings in **Tools > Options > Live Share**.